rubak714/Flask_App_CICD/README.md

 docker exec -it jenkins docker version
 ```

-You should now see Docker Client and Server versions with no permission errors.
+User should now see Docker Client and Server versions with no permission errors.

 ---

-## 6. Restarting Jenkins After Reboot (If You Had Jenkins Before)
+## 6. Restarting Jenkins After Reboot (If User Had Jenkins Before)

-If you already installed Jenkins previously (e.g., yesterday), and you've restarted Ubuntu:
+If user already installed Jenkins previously (yesterday), and user has restarted Ubuntu:

 ### a.
 First, ensure Docker is running (usually starts automatically)